bgeschka/awesome-iw-widget/README.md

-# awesome-iw-widget (this is iw supported radios only)
+# awesome-iw-widget (iw supported radios only,oxygen icons required)

 i wrote this because i could not find any widget that just indicates wireless info, others come with networkmanager or other software (wicd/nm & nm-applet...)